 Principles of Accounting II (SBU 101)

-Voucher system; partnership; corporation; consolidated statements.
+An examination of depreciation theory; liabilities; voucher system; payroll; partnership; corporation; consolidated statements; statement of cash flow.
 Prerequisite: SBU100.
 Spring semester and ADP sessions 2 and 4.
 3 credits.

 Intro Sports Management (SBU 185)